ArBaDaCarBa/getdata-project/Cookbook.md

 The first two columns are:

- - Subject: numeric value from 1 tp 30, indicating the test subject
+ - Subject: numeric value from 1 to 30, indicating the test subject
  - Activity: plain text name of the performed activity

 Other 64 columns are numeric values of measurements means and standards